Most Commonly Asked Questions

 FAQ - GYNECOLOGY

-We typically will ask for a “Medical Clearance” from your doctor to ensure that you are in good health before undergoing surgery.
+We typically ask for a “Medical Clearance” from your doctor to ensure that you are in good health before surgery.
 We will also have you meet with our Anesthesia team prior to your surgery date to review your medications and health records.

 It is highly encouraged to quit smoking 2 to 6 weeks before surgery.
 Smoking may cause breathing problems during surgery and has been shown to delay the healing and recovery process.

-If you have any unexpected medical problems before your scheduled surgery, such as a fever, cold, cough or flu please contact the office immediately as your surgery may have to be rescheduled.
+If you have any unexpected medical problems before your scheduled surgery, such as a fever, cold, cough, or flu, please contact the office immediately as your surgery may have to be rescheduled.

 Try to keep your incision clean and dry.
 You may shower after 24 hours from your surgery.
 Do not soak or bathe.

 Signs or symptoms to call the office about: